 Science is taught consistently in standalone lessons, once a week for up to two hours, but is discretely taught in many different contexts throughout all areas of the curriculum.
-For example, through our guided reading/comprehension sessions.
+For example, through our guided reading/comprehension sessions and RSHE.

-At SMC we promote independence for all students to take responsibility in their own learning, therefore we have implemented knowledge organisers which the children use as a working document to track their achievements and progress at the beginning, during and at the end of a topic.
-The knowledge organiser also enables the student to articulate key scientific vocabulary clearly and precisely, assisting them in making their thinking clear, both to themselves and others.
-In addition, we have developed topic assessments, which are completed both at the beginning (pre-learning task) and end (post-learning task) of a topic in to show progression and children’s new-found knowledge and understanding.
-At SMC we ensure that all students are exposed to rich learning experiences that aim to:
+At SMC we promote independence for all students to take responsibility in their own learning, therefore we have implemented knowledge organisers which enables the student to articulate key scientific vocabulary clearly and precisely, assisting them in making their thinking clear, both.
+In addition, we have topic and self assessments.
+At SMC we ensure that all students are exposed to rich learning experiences that:

-The impact and measure of this is to ensure students not only acquire the appropriate age-related knowledge linked to the science curriculum, but also skills which equip them to progress from their starting points, and within their everyday lives.
-Our aim for science is to increase the skills needed to navigate an ever-changing world of science and technology by immersing our students with scientific enquiry skills, key scientific knowledge and investigative skills.
+The impact and measure of this is to ensure all students including disadvantaged and SEN acquire the appropriate age-related knowledge linked to the science curriculum.
+Our aim for science is to increase the skills needed to navigate an ever-changing world of science and technology by immersing our students with scientific enquiry skills, key scientific knowledge.
 We aim to create a culture of high scientific aspirations, which will allow our students a platform to develop their scientific learning and careers, and to articulate their understanding of key scientific concepts.